 - Scenario: A global media company helped a client assess how a minor product issue damaged brand perception.

-- Goal: To determine which audiences were exposed to or engaged with negative content about the brand via social media.
+- Goal: To figure out which audiences were exposed to or engaged with negative content about the brand via social media.

-- Result: Using StatSocial’s data, the global media company was able to identify those exposed and remove them so that they could then activate paid media campaigns to affected audiences, while remaining privacy and GDPR compliant.
+- Result: Using StatSocial’s audiences, the global media company was able to identify the audiences exposed and remove them so that they could then activate paid media campaigns to affected audiences, while remaining privacy and GDPR compliant.

 5. Influencer Attribution